Safety for the perinatal population during extreme heat

 Keep out of the heat

-• If you have to go outside, try to stay in cooler areas like large, shaded parks or spaces near big bodies of water
+• If you have to go outside, try to stay in cooler, breezier areas like large, shaded parks or spaces with water features and lots of trees

 • Try to plan activities, such as going to appointments, during the cooler morning and evening hours.
 This might make it easier to stay inside in a cool place during the hottest hours of the day